UniFi Express 7 vs Dream Router 7: Which Wi-Fi 7 Gateway Fits Your Network?

 Key Takeaway

-Both the UniFi Express 7 ($199) and Dream Router 7 ($279) use the same WiFi 7 chipsets and deliver identical wireless performance.
-The $80 difference comes down to ports and features: the Express 7 has 2 ports (1 WAN, 1 LAN) for wireless-first setups, while the Dream Router 7 offers 4 RJ45 ports plus an SFP+ WAN, built-in camera storage, and the full UniFi application suite.
-Neither device passes 10G speeds to a single wired client — LAN ports cap at 2.5 Gbps.
+The UniFi Express 7 ($199) and Dream Router 7 ($279) both use similar 2x2 tri-band Wi-Fi 7 radio specifications (BE11000, ~10.7 Gbps theoretical aggregate).
+Wireless performance is similar for most users, though the Dream Router 7 shows a small 5 GHz range advantage in third-party testing.
+The $80 difference comes down to ports and features: the Express 7 has 2 ports (1 WAN, 1 LAN) for wireless-first setups, while the Dream Router 7 offers 4 RJ45 ports plus an SFP+ WAN, built-in camera storage, dual-WAN failover, and the full UniFi application suite.
+With the 10G port used for WAN, downstream wired RJ45 ports top out at 2.5 GbE — neither device gives you separate dedicated 10G WAN and 10G LAN.

 Dream Router 7